Where is the Prado Museum & How to Get

 How to arrive at the Prado Museum?

-This is usually the most reliable option if you want speed.
+This is the fastest option.
 As one user on Facebook points out, “taking the metro is easy, cheap, fast, and safe.”
-While the Prado doesn’t have a station right under its foundations to protect the historic area, you have two strategic options that leave you about 900 meters away:
+Although the Prado Museum does not have a metro station directly beneath its foundations in order to protect the historic center, there are two options located approximately 900 meters away:

 How to arrive to the Prado Museum by bus?

-• Line 34 connects the western neighborhoods (Carabanchel, Latina) with the museum via Plaza de Cibeles.
-It’s perfect if you’re staying west of the center.
+• Line 34: This route connects the western neighborhoods (Carabanchel, Latina) with the museum via Plaza de Cibeles.
+It serves passengers staying west of the city center.

-• Line 10 runs from the upscale Salamanca neighborhood and the Serrano shopping district straight to the Prado.
-Great for those staying in the fancier parts of town.
+• Line 10: This line runs from the Salamanca neighborhood and the Serrano commercial district to the Prado.
+It serves those staying in these specific areas of the city.

-• Lines 14 and 37 offer additional north-south routes with high frequency, so you’re never waiting long.
+• Lines 14 and 37: These provide additional north-to-south routes with high frequency.

-• Line C03 is Madrid’s modern zero-emissions circular route around the city center.
-It’s quiet, smooth, and connects places like Puerta de Toledo and Argüelles with the museum.
+• Line C03: This is a zero-emission circular route that surrounds the city center.
+It connects locations such as Puerta de Toledo and Argüelles with the museum.

 Can I get there by bike?

-• Station 86 at Plaza de Murillo, right next to the Royal Botanical Garden on the south side of the museum.
-This is your gold-standard location, putting you steps from the Murillo entrance.
+• Station 86: Located in Plaza de Murillo, adjacent to the Royal Botanical Garden on the south side of the museum.

-• Station 65 on Calle Antonio Maura, near the Ritz Hotel and close to the northern Jerónimos entrance.
+• Station 65: Located on Calle Antonio Maura, near the Hotel Ritz and the northern Jerónimos entrance.

-• Cuesta de Moyano station, at the end of the famous book stalls street, perfect if you’re coming from the Atocha direction and want to avoid the uphill walk.
+• Cuesta de Moyano Station: Located at the end of the street featuring the book stalls.
+This option serves those arriving from the direction of Atocha who wish to avoid the incline.

-From Retiro Park (about 5 minutes): This is the most relaxed approach.
-Exit the park through the gates on Calle de Felipe IV and you’re almost immediately at the museum’s eastern side, near the Casón del Buen Retiro and the Jerónimos entrance.
-It’s quiet, green, and free from heavy traffic.
-Perfect if you want a calm arrival.
+• From El Retiro Park (approximately 5 minutes): This route involves exiting the park through the gates on Calle Felipe IV to arrive almost immediately at the eastern side of the museum, near the Casón del Buen Retiro and the Jerónimos entrance.
+This area consists of green spaces and is free of heavy traffic.

 El Retiro Park